north-road/slyr/README.md

 A Python library and set of command line tools for extraction, parsing, and conversion of ESRI `.lyr` and `.style` files.

+**This repo contains an early, open-source version of SLYR, which lags in features and capabilities from the full SLYR version.
+Read more about the full version and how you can obtain it at https://north-road.com/slyr/.**

 [![Build Status](https://travis-ci.org/nyalldawson/slyr.svg?branch=master)](https://travis-ci.org/nyalldawson/slyr)

 Status
 =====

-- Currently only ESRI .style database files are supported.
-There's similarities between .style blobs and .lyr files, but more work is required in order to directly support .lyr file conversion.
-In the meantime, it is necessary to use ArcGIS to convert a .lyr file to a .style database prior to conversion with SLYR.
+- This open-source version only supports ESRI .style database files.
+See https://north-road.com/slyr/ for the version which supports direct LYR file conversion.
+Otherwise, it is necessary to use ArcGIS to convert a .lyr file to a .style database prior to conversion with this version.
 - RGB colors can be parsed, within a maximum of 1 unit difference in either the R/G/B components.
 - 100% color match for other color types, including HSV, CMYK, Grayscale, etc
 - Fill symbols